Granpro Itadaki Review

 • Two thumb buttons

-Not only that, the Itadaki has eight function buttons—with three on the top panel’s upper left and five more on the upper right.
+It’s worth noting that the Itadaki has eight function buttons—with three on the top panel’s upper left and five more on the upper right.
 If needed, these function buttons can be disabled with the tournament lock on the upper right.
 Otherwise, the function buttons are for:

 • Less brightness